-- Aural & Oral Sciences are concerned with the identification and treatment of issues to do with the ear and voice.
+Aural & Oral Sciences is concerned with the identification and treatment of issues to do with the ear and voice.

-- Aural & Oral Sciences allows students to find out how the human speech and hearing systems work, and reveal methods of treatment for aural & oral disorders.
+Aural & Oral Sciences allows you to find out how human speech and hearing systems work, where you learn methods of treatment for aural and oral disorders.

 - BSc Aural & Oral Sciences

 - BSc Audiology